steafish/translate/README.md

 html:
 <translate cid="optional-category" sid="string-id-for-your-string"></translate>

-The cid-attribute is a optional
+(the cid-attribute is a optional).

 In your App.vue: